rachlies/Game/README.md

 ## Running the Game:
 - Compile the Java source files (e.g., using javac).
 - Run the GameRunner class using java GameRunner.
-- set the number of rounds.
+- Set the number of rounds.
-- set the human player name
+- Set the human player name
-- choose one of the valid moves
+- Choose one of the valid moves
-- repeat until the game ends i.e all the rounds completes
+- Repeat until the game ends i.e all the rounds completes

+## Running the tests
+- mvn clean verify